laizhenxing/xsqlx-db-tester/README.md

 ## How to use it

 You should first create TestDB data structure in your tests.
-It will automcatically create a database and a connection pool for you. you cound then get the connection string or connection pool from it to use on your own code. **When TestDB gets drop, it will automcatically drop the database.**
+It will automcatically create a database and a connection pool for you.
+Then you could get the connection string or connection pool from it to use on your own code. **When TestDB gets drop, it will automcatically drop the database.**

 ```bash
 #[tokio::test]